 Cheating & Plagiarism

-There are rights and responsibilities you are expected to know about, follow and use.
-You should pay particular attention to rules concerning cheating and plagiarism!
-Discuss them with your teacher or contact us if you have questions or if you need advise and support.
+There are rights and responsibilities you are expected to know, follow and use.
+When writing your thesis it is especially important to be aware of your sources, how you reference them and the rules about cheating and plagiarism.
+Discuss them with your teacher or contact us if you have questions or need advise and support.

 Cheating and plagiarism

 It is your responsibility to know, understand and follow the rules regarding cheating and plagiarism.
 Teachers are surprisingly good at spotting it and are required to report all suspected cases of cheating and plagiarism, which can lead to a student being suspended for up to six months.
 The Student and PhD ombudsmen can give advice and support.

 Cheating, i.e. attempting to mislead or to plagiarize includes...

 - Using text or other media from books, web pages, articles, another students’ work etc. without proper references or citations.